 The big question when it comes to dental care is: Is going to a private dentist worth it?
 And the answer to that is yes!
 Here at Thurmaston Dental, it isn’t just NHS patients that we cater for, we also offer private dentist services and we would like to list the benefits of becoming a private client.
 There are many different benefits and disadvantages to having NHS dental care and being a private patient.

 1. Having a wider selection of treatments

-When you go to a Private Dentist and become a private dental patient you have a wider choice of various dental treatments and aren’t limited to what is available on the NHS, for example, teeth whitening isn’t available on the NHS as it is to do with aesthetic.
+When you go to a Private Dentist and become a private dental patient you have a wider choice of various dental treatments and aren’t limited to what is available on the NHS, for example, teeth whitening isn’t available on the NHS as it is to do with aesthetics.

 2. Focus on giving the best

 As a private dentist, there is no worry regarding funding, which means we put all of our time and money into giving high-quality treatments, getting up-to-date equipment and focusing on giving the best for all patients which means no cutting corners.